19 things to do in Rennes France

 Rennes City Hall

-The Baroque style Rennes City Hall was built after the 1720 Great Fire of Rennes and it consists of two building joined by a clock tower.
+The Baroque-style Rennes City Hall was built after the 1720 Great Fire of Rennes and it consists of two buildings joined by a clock tower.
 One of the buildings houses a Pantheon devoted to people killed in the First World War.
 Right under the clock is an empty niche, where once was a statue of Louis XV that was later destroyed.
 This building was constructed in the elegant style, of Louis XV.
 It is accompanied by an 18th-century watchtower nearby.
 Inside lies an impressive staircase, waterfall and tapestries from the Royal Factory Fabric of France and the School of Bruges.

 Opéra de Rennes

-The city’s opera hall stands on Place de la Mairie, sits facing City Hall.
+The city’s opera hall stands on Place de la Mairie, and sits facing City Hall.
 Dating from 1836 the Opera House is a Historic Monument with an entrance hall painted by Jean-Julian Lemordant depicting a Breton dance folk dance with about twenty dancers in Breton costume.

 While the house only seats around 640 in the audience it has close to a 100% attendance record and by reaching out to new attendees it has developed a program of workshops and the attendance of rehearsals by the audiences.

-The medieval city gate is called the Mordelles Gate – Portes mordelaises was built in the mid 15th century and was once the main entrance to the town of Rennes.
-The way from the gate into the city was also called the “Royal Doorway” because the Dukes of Brittany walked through the gate after swearing to defend Brittany’s freedom and before they entered the Cathedral Saint-Pierre de Rennes.
+The medieval city gate is called the Mordelles Gate – Portes mordelaises was built in the mid-15th century and was once the main entrance to the town of Rennes.
+The way from the gate into the city was also called the “Royal Doorway” because the Dukes of Brittany walked through the gate after swearing to defend Brittany’s freedom before they entered the Cathedral Saint-Pierre de Rennes.